anne-urai/2018_BergtUrai_pupil-memory/README.md

 ### Bergt A, Urai AE, Donner TH, Schwabe L (2018) _Reading memory formation from the eyes_. bioRxiv:268490. ###
-*European Journal of Neuroscience, forthcoming*

-If you have any questions, open an issue or get in touch @AnneEUrai / anne.urai@gmail.com

 This repository contains
 ```
 ├─ code                 # all matlab code to run the analyses
 ├─ figures              # final publication-ready figures
 ├─ stimulus_materials   # image and audio files that were used as stimuli
 ├─ data                 # raw pupil and behavioral data
 ```

 #### To rerun all analyses on the raw data, do the following: